-How Long Does it Take to Pay Off Student Loans?May 21, 2020
+How Long Does it Take to Pay Off Student Loans?August 25, 2022

 Average Time to Repay Undergraduate Loans

-Although the standard loan term is ten years, many people take much longer than that to repay student loans.
-The average time it takes to repay student loans depends on what degree you obtained, mainly because of the amount of loans taken out.
-However, it also depends on the income you are earning.
-If you work in a job that is in your degree field, you may be earning the average income in the sector and be able to pay off your loans in the average amount of time.
-However, if you are not working in your degree field and your salary is lower than the average salary for that degree, it may take more time to pay off.
+If your job is in your degree field, you may be earning the average income in the sector and be able to pay off your loans in the average amount of time.
+However, if you aren’t working in your degree field and your salary is lower than the average salary for that degree, it may take more time to pay off your loans.

-- For college graduates that earned a Bachelor’s degree they will repay an average of $29,900 in student loan debt and will take approximately 19 years and 7 months to repay the loans.
+- College graduates that earned a bachelor’s degree will repay an average of $29,900 in student loan debt and take approximately 19 years and 7 months to repay the loans.

 Average Time to Repay Graduate Loans

 Earning a graduate degree takes more time and, of course, more money.
 The average amount of student loan debt for graduate degrees is $66,000.
 However, certain degrees require much more than the average amount of loans and, therefore, more time to pay.

 - Medical school – The average student loan debt for medical graduates in 2019 was $223,700.
 Because of the high salaries, doctors are able to earn after residency it can take an average of 13 years to repay the student loans.